-KOREH/קרא is a series of events featuring Or Shalom writers and friends reading in the Or Shalom sanctuary.
-The evenings will alternate between curated readings and story/poetry slams inviting your contributions.
+KOREH/קרא is a series of events featuring Or Shalom writers and friends reading in the Or Shalom sanctuary and online.
+The evenings alternate between curated readings and story/poetry slams inviting your contributions.

 In exploring the connection between artistic expression and identity, our intention is to honour the writing and story-telling talent in the greater Or Shalom community and to open Or Shalom as space where artistic practice is celebrated.

 This year’s Selichot gathering – our opening of the High Holiday season – reflects on the question, Where Can Wisdom Be Found?
 Over these past 18 months of pandemic, we’ve all sought steadiness in different places – public health officers and the CBC, but also our gardens, animal companions and kitchens.
 Now, Val Dolgin, Cecil Herschler, Yudel Huberman, Dave Kauffman, Els Kushner, Gloria Levy, Dael Segal, and Tiferet Welch speak to their experience.
 What wisdom emerges as we approach Rosh Hashanah?
 Featuring singers and musicians Martin Gotfrit, Avril Orloff, Myran Rabinowitz, Wendy Rubin, and Tiferet Welch as well as Harriet Frost and Dave Kauffman.
 This evening is curated by Rabbi Hannah, Alex Leslie and Wendy Rubin.

 In the midst of this winter darkness, we invite stories that emerge from this period of gestation, slow becoming, and generative solitudes.
 For some of us this is a dark night of the soul, for others a time for an intensified interiority and its magic.
 We also welcome the darkly humorous, the absurd and the nonsensical aspects of journeying through this time.